Small in-town space turned functional.

 Selecting plant material was important because of the small space.
 Plants also were used to create visual interest.
 Japanese Stewartia, Blue Atlas Cedar, and Coral bark Japanese maple create focal points in the landscape.
 We also used Green Giant Arborvitae to tie in to the existing screening material.

-The bed lines of the landscape and the patio layout were designed to create a flowing landscape that give this cramped in-town back yard the feeling of a spaciousness.
+The bed linens of the landscape and the patio layout were designed to create a flowing landscape that gives this cramped in-town back yard the feeling of spaciousness.
 Zeon Zoysia turf gives the feel of carpet flowing off the patio, creating an invitation to enjoy the re-designed space.

 Providing landscaping services throughout metro Atlanta for over 25 years, Unique Environmental Landscaping company was recently counted among the Atlanta Business Chronicle’s top 25 commercial landscape companies.
 Unique Environmental works with residential, commercial and homeowners associations, from designing a grand landscape to maintaining commercial and HOA properties.